The Seventy Weeks of Daniel Chapter Nine

 Restore and Rebuild Jerusalem

-All that I am I am giving you is coming from undergrad notes.
-From the commandment to restore and rebuild Jerusalem to the Messiah our King the Lord Jesus will be sixty-nine weeks of years.
-In this, the Bible clearly uses both Genesis and in Revelation, 360-day years.
+All that I am, I am giving you, is coming from undergrad notes.
+From the commandment to restore and rebuild Jerusalem to the Messiah, our King, the Lord Jesus will be sixty-nine weeks of years.
+In this, the Bible uses both Genesis and in Revelation, 360-day years.

 Jesus allowed himself to be worshiped on that one day only as a King, and He arranged it that way.
-For one, He had the disciples get the donkey, and He rode the donkey from Bethany up over the Mount of Olives then down into the Valley of Kidron making His way into Jerusalem, deliberately fulfilling Zechariah 9.9.
+For one, He had the disciples retrieve the donkey, and He rode the donkey from Bethany up over the Mount of Olives then down into the Valley of Kidron, making His way into Jerusalem, deliberately fulfilling Zechariah 9.9.

 Thank you for reading my posts.
 This one was a little longer than the last few and about a prayer of Daniel's which I love and my just passed wife loved as well.
 I hope you enjoyed reading it and will leave some feedback here and in other posts at Hubpages as well.

 I will continue to write as long as my health will permit.
 Again thank you for reading the posts.
 It is appreciated.
 Gary

 Did This Cover the Subject of Daniel 9?